MarcoDVisser/CV/MASTER.md

 ### International presentations

+2016
+:	 **Speaker** at the at the Association for Tropical Biology and Conservation Annual Meeting 2016.
+June 2016, Montpellier, France.
+Population-level effects of hunting on dispersal, seed predation and population abundance in the Neotropical palm Attalea butyracea.

 2015
 :	**Workshop** at the British Ecological Society Annual Meeting.
 December 2015, Edinburgh.
 Speeding Up Ecological and Evolutionary Computations in R; Essentials of High Performance Computing for Biologists.
 Organizer.
 :	**Workshop** at the Evolutionary Demography Society Annual Meeting.
 October 2015, Lunteren.
 Speeding Up Ecological and Evolutionary Computations in R; Essentials of High Performance Computing for Biologists.
 Organizer.